javonz3/squidproxy/ReadMe.txt

       supply it and hit enter button to proceed
 7. When asking for new user and password provide it
-8. When asking to repeat the process in step no 6 to 7, Type 'n' to proceed with the next stage or hit enter to repeat to repeat
+8. When asking to repeat the process in step no 6 to 7, Type 'n' to proceed with the next stage or hit enter to repeat the process
 9. Done

 Notes: